socialabs/mongo-python-driver/doc/api/motor/tutorial.rst

 Tutorial Prerequisites
 ----------------------
+You can learn about MongoDB with the `MongoDB Tutorial`_ before you learn Motor.

 Make sure that you've
 :doc:`installed the version of PyMongo that includes Motor <motor_installation>`.
 In the Python shell, the following should run without raising an exception: